|

 Software Developer and Systems Administrator

-In July 1999, I helped Alex Nunes start up Codix.Net (now a part of
+In July 1999, I helped Alex Nunes start up Codix.Net (since, a part of

 Venus Internet) by setting up the internal network, procedures and development